Frequently Asked Questions About

 What happens after I see my games listed?

-A list of all your active games appears.
+All your active games appear.
 The list includes by default "Status" (whose move is it), your "Time Left", "Opponent's name," "Opponent's time left" and "Event" (section number).
 You may customize the list to include other information by clicking the "Customize" button.
-If the Status says "Waiting," it is your opponents move, just wait.
-If it says "Your turn," your clock is running until you move.
+If the Status says "Waiting," it is your opponent's turn to move.
+If it says "Your turn," your clock is running until you send your reply move.

 How do I make a move?

 Click "Your turn" for one of the games where it is your turn.
 A chess board appears.
 There are also two message boxes.
 One box shows any message your opponent included with his/her move.
 The second box is available for you to type a message to your opponent.
 Use your mouse to make a move.
-Click the piece you want to move, continue to hold the click button and drag the piece to the square you want to move it.
+Click the piece you want to move, continue to hold the click button and drag the piece to a square where you want to move it.
 Drop the piece by releasing the mouse click button.
-Type your message (if you have one) in the message box, click "Submit."
-Look at the board position to make sure you moved where you want.
-If the move and position are correct, click "Confirm."
-This officially posts your move.
-IMPORTANT - your move is not sent until you click "Confirm," so do not forget to do this.
-Once you click "Confirm," you cannot take your move back.
+Type your message (if you have one) in the message box and click "Submit."
+Look at the board position to make sure you moved where you intended.
+If the move and position are correct, then click "Commit."
+This officially posts your move onto the server.
+VERY IMPORTANT: your move is not sent until you click "Commit."
+Your clock will continue to run, so do not forget to do this.
+Caution: Once you have clicked "Commit," you cannot change your move.

 How do I know it is my turn to make a move?